Los Angeles Public Library: Locations

-Notable programs and services
+Programs and services

 TESSA is Los Angeles Public Library's digital portal for its historical collections, providing online access to thousands of photographs, maps, documents, and other archival materials related to the history and culture of Southern California.
 The platform is named after Tessa Kelso, the sixth Los Angeles City Librarian from 1889 to 1895, who was noted for her advocacy of open access and expanding library services.

 In June 2019, the Los Angeles Public Library opened the Octavia Lab, located at Central Library.
 Named in honor of science fiction author Octavia E. Butler, the lab is a makerspace and audiovisual studio that provides free access to creative tools and technology for library cardholders.
 Available equipment includes 3D printers, a laser cutter, sewing machines, green screen video production tools, and digitization stations for preserving analog media such as VHS tapes, cassettes, and slides.

 The library has also issued limited-edition library cards highlighting local culture and the arts.
 In 2016, it released a card featuring artwork by Shepard Fairey and Cleon Peterson.
 In 2019, artist Gajin Fujita created a Kintaro design fitted in Dodger gear as part of the library's second limited-edition card release.
 In 2023, a card was issued featuring the mountain lion P-22 in a National Geographic photo with the Hollywood Sign in the background.